Flexible benefits: Engage employees with choice

-No matter how often you benchmark benefits or which lens you use to create programs, if you take a “one size fits all” approach, you’re likely only to serve the needs of part of your workforce.
+No matter how often you benchmark benefits or which lens you use to create programmes, if you take a “one size fits all” approach, you’re likely only to serve the needs of part of your workforce.

 Every business, workforce and employee is unique.
 This is why an employee value proposition should also be unique, with benefits designed to meet corporate aims and match your culture and purpose.
-Yet many organizations struggle to understand their employees’ needs.
+Yet many organisations struggle to understand their employees’ needs.

 Another challenge is cost.
 As we continue in a period of economic uncertainty, it’s natural for the C-suite to question well-being spending.
 Medical insurance inflation means the cost of providing health benefits escalates yearly.
 At the same time, transportation, food, meals and education are getting more expensive for employees.

 However, simply shifting the cost to employees is a blunt response to the need for benefit cost containment and could lead to other issues.
-Flexible benefits provide the opportunity to deliver certain benefits on a defined contribution basis, allowing employees to tailor their program to better suit their needs.
+Flexible benefits provide the opportunity to deliver certain benefits on a defined contribution basis, allowing employees to tailor their programme to better suit their needs.

 A final challenge is rising vigilance from key stakeholders such as customers, employees and investors around sustainability, inclusiveness and purpose.
-Benefits programs that only serve the needs of a few (often higher-earning) employees are likely to come under increasing scrutiny.
+Benefits programmes that only serve the needs of a few (often higher-earning) employees are likely to come under increasing scrutiny.

 of employees say their benefits meet their needs